Signs of Cat Affection

 Cats have a reputation for being aloof and unaffectionate, but that isn’t the case!

 Cat’s show their love and devotion to their human caregivers in many ways.
 People often misunderstand signs of cats asking for attention as them asking for food – one of the reasons we see so many Overweight Kitties in our practice.

-Purring, trills, mews, and chirps are all ways cats communicate they feel safe and loved when near you.
+Purring, trills, mews, and chirps are all ways cats communicate.
+They feel safe and loved when near you.
 They are expressing these endearing emotions with their special human.

-The bond between cats is strengthened by mutual grooming; this behavior helps them relax and builds trust and a community scent – used to recognize family members.
+The bond between cats is strengthened by mutual grooming; this behavior helps them relax and builds trust and a community scent to recognize family members.
 Cats will often lick their human family, displaying affection and friendship.